MDAnalysis/MDAnalysis.github.io/_posts/2020-05-20-gsoc-students.md

 title="Yuxuan Zhuang" alt="Yuxuan Zhuang"
 style="float: left; width: 110px; height: 110px; border-radius: 20px; border: 15px solid white" />

-MDAnalysis is a flexible and relatively fast framework for complex analysis tasks in molecular dynamics (MD) simulations.
+As we approach the exascale barrier, researchers are handling increasingly large volumes of molecular dynamics (MD) data.
+Whilst MDAnalysis is a flexible and relatively fast framework for complex analysis tasks in MD simulations, implementing a parallel computing framework would play a pivotal role in accelerating the time to solution for such large datasets.
 To achieve a flawless implementation of parallelism, @yuxuanzhuang will implement [serialization support for `Universe`](https://summerofcode.withgoogle.com/projects/#5812065073102848), the core of MDAnalysis.
-Furthermore, he will adapt this new serialization functionality into Dask, multiprocessing, or MPI.
-Additionally, he will run tests, write documentation, and run benchmarks.
+Furthermore, he will adapt this new serialization functionality to accelerate MDAnalysis' analysis modules using distributed computing frameworks, e.g. Dask, multiprocessing, or MPI.

 Yuxuan is a PhD student at Stockholm University.
 He mainly works on understanding pentameric ligand-gated ion channels from MD simulations.